TobiasNils/home-cloud/apps/bitwarden/README.md

 ## Email token size
 ## Number of digits in an email 2FA token (min: 6, max: 255).
-## Note that the Bitwarden clients are hardcoded to mention 6 digit codes regardless of this setting!
+## Note that the vault clients are hardcoded to mention 6 digit codes regardless of this setting!
 # EMAIL_TOKEN_SIZE=6

 ## Controls if new users can register